-Alison Hammond is to front her own prime time show as ITV announce new series to mark Black History Month in October.
+Alison Hammond fronts her own prime time show on ITV to mark Black History Month in October.

 ITV will celebrate the contribution of Black people to television, comedy, history and our wider culture in new programmes and the work of black artists will feature as the channel’s on air branding in a series of idents that will appear throughout the month.

 The new programmes include Alison Hammond: Back To School which will see Alison Hammond goes on the ultimate school history trip with a twist.

 Alison Hammond: Back to School will air on ITV at 9PM on Tuesday, October 6.